Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this when you want a concise factual answer synthesized from memory search results instead of the raw matches returned by mnemostack_search.'
-Provides clear context on when to use versus the sibling tool.
+The description gives explicit usage guidance: 'Use this when you want a concise factual answer synthesized from memory search results instead of the raw matches returned by mnemostack_search.'
+It also notes when to use include_invalidated or as_of to see stale facts, providing clear context for this tool over alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.